cmhill-zz/assembly-testing/README.md

                         for marking regions as bad.
 Default is 2.5
 ```

-## C/E Statistic ##
+## CE Statistic ##
 ### Algorithm ###
 The algorithm is as follows:

-1) Given the reads, align the reads with the assembled genome using bowtie2
+1. Given the reads, align the reads with the assembled genome using bowtie2
-2) Once the alignment has been made, compute the global mean (M), and the global standard deviation (S)
+2. Once the alignment has been made, compute the global mean (M), and the global standard deviation (S)
-3) Loop through the assembly, computing the implied average length (u); and count the number of inserts in the region (N)
+3. Loop through the assembly, computing the implied average length (u); and count the number of inserts in the region (N)
-4) Compute the Z statistic: Z = (M-u)/(S/sqrt(N)) for each insert in the region.
+4. Compute the Z statistic: Z = (M-u)/(S/sqrt(N)) for each insert in the region.
-5) Average all of the Z scores that each insert received.
+5. Average all of the Z scores that each insert received.
-6) Make a final pass, marking the inserts that have Z values less than -1*threshold as potential areas of deletion, and areas with Z values greater than threshold as potential insertions.
+6. Make a final pass, marking the inserts that have Z values less than -1*threshold as potential areas of deletion, and areas with Z values greater than threshold as potential insertions.

 ### C/E Statistic Test Cases ###